 Construction crews top off MSG Sphere entertainment venue

-The last steel beam of the exosphere of the MSG Sphere at The Venetian was being put into place with the massive construction crane sometime Tuesday.
+The last steel beam of the exosphere of the MSG Sphere at The Venetian was put into place with the massive construction crane Tuesday.

-More than 1,000 Madison Square Garden Entertainment Corp. employees and construction workers gathered at the MSG Sphere at The Venetian Tuesday to watch the last piece of the gigantic three-dimensional jigsaw puzzle piece put into place at the 366-foot-tall entertainment venue.
+More than 1,000 Madison Square Garden Entertainment Corp. employees and construction workers gathered Tuesday at the MSG Sphere at The Venetian to watch the last piece of the gigantic three-dimensional jigsaw puzzle fit into place at the 366-foot-tall entertainment venue.

+Crews hoisted an evergreen and an American flag to the $1.9 billion building’s summit while the crowd cheered the milestone event.

-Representatives of the news media were taken on a three-stop tour of the building Tuesday morning but weren’t invited to the topping-off ceremony, a traditional event that occurs when the last highest portion of construction is completed.
+Media members were taken on a three-stop tour of the building Tuesday but weren’t invited to the topping-off ceremony, a traditional event that occurs when the last and highest portion of a construction project is completed.

-Next up for the construction crews: Bolting the high-definition screens to the interior and exterior of the building.
-The screen on the exosphere will take 10 to 12 months to install, starting from the peak of the dome.
+Next up for construction crews: bolting the high-definition screens to the interior and exterior of the building.
+The screen on the exosphere will take 10 to 12 months to install, starting from the peak of the dome and working downward.
+Several 70-by-60-foot parallelogram-shaped panels with LED lighting will be installed atop the exosphere.

+During the tour, Nick Tomasino, senior vice president of construction for MSG Entertainment, and Lucas Watson, president of the MSG Sphere, pointed out venue features from a temporary platform between the sixth and seventh levels of the building and from the massive stage at ground level, which has the flexibility to be widened.

+With its close proximity to The Venetian Expo, product introductions will be possible at The Sphere during conventions.

+The Sphere site will offer minimal parking, and performance attendees are expected to park in the garages of nearby Palazzo and Venetian and use a walkway being built across Koval Lane from The Venetian Expo.

-The newest addition to the Las Vegas skyline, the spherical steel structure encompasses the venue and ultimately will be covered with about 580,000 square feet of fully programmable LED panels, forming the largest LED screen on Earth.
+The spherical steel structure, the newest addition to the Las Vegas skyline, encompasses the venue and ultimately will be covered with about 580,000 square feet of fully programmable LED panels, forming the largest LED screen on Earth.

 “As we make our way toward the opening of the venue, we’ve been energized by the interest we’re seeing from potential partners,” Byrnes said.
 “This includes discussions with leading filmmakers about the creation of original immersive attractions with global artists for concert residencies at the venue, with promoters of marquee events and with potential corporate partners, who see substantial value in the platform’s capabilities inside and out.”

-The venue will have a high-resolution display plane larger than three football fields, will feature the world’s largest beam-forming audio system with more than 160,000 speakers, and will deliver superior sound to every seat in the house.
+The venue will have a high-resolution display plane that is larger than three football fields, the world’s largest beam-forming audio system with more than 160,000 speakers and it will deliver superior sound to every seat in the house, officials have said.

 Executives said to-date construction costs through March 31 had reached $1.3 billion.